L4evis/L4evis/README.md

 I'm a solo indie game developer.
 I love blending hard science fiction, thermodynamics, and historical realism into immersive interactive experiences.
 No fantasy, no magic - just pure science and mechanics.

 #### Current Focus
-I am currently dedicating my time to developing **[Submontium](https://submontium.com/)**, a first person investigation RPG set in a meticulously crafted, historically accurate 1880s Karlovy Vary.
+I am currently dedicating my time to developing **[Submontium](https://submontium.com/)**, a first person investigation RPG set in a meticulously crafted, historically accurate 1900s.

 *   **The Lore:** The game centers around the discovery and thermodynamic properties of a mysterious, fictional element with atomic number 126.
 *   **The Goal:** Currently building core systems and pushing towards a highly polished vertical slice by the end of Summer 2028.